diodechain/website/_posts/2020-01-02-diode-presented-at-the-golang-taipei-meetup.md

 We were honored to be able to present [Diode](https://github.com/diodechain) at the event.
 In his presentation, blockchain engineer [Peter Lai](https://twitter.com/alk03073135) talked about why Diode client was written in Go, discussed concurrency bugs in Go, gave a live demo of Diode network using a Raspberry Pi that’d been previously set up from the Taipei office, and ended the talk with a Q&A session.

-View the [presentation slides](https://github.com/diodechain/presentations/blob/master/Golang_Taipei_Meetup_2019/Golang%20Taipei%20Meetup%202019%20Peter%20Lai_%20Why%20Diode%20client%20uses%20Go%20language.pdf) on Github.
+View the [presentation slides](https://github.com/diodechain/presentations/blob/master/Golang_Taipei_Meetup_2019/Golang%20Taipei%20Meetup%202019%20Peter%20Lai_%20Why%20Diode%20client%20uses%20Go%20language.pdf) on GitHub.

 ![](../assets/img/blog/Golang_04.png)